ppy/osu-wiki/news/2017-08-29-osu-mania-4k-world-cup-quarterfinals-recap.md

 **Hong Kong vs. Sweden ended in a WBD in favour of Sweden.**

 **The final match of the weekend saw [Brazil triumphing 5 - 1 over Indonesia](https://osu.ppy.sh/community/matches/35608732)**.
 Brazil started off very strongly, taking 4 points in a row from the top seeded Indonesia.
 Fearing a sweep, Indonesia gave out one last cry, and convincingly took a point off the dominating Brazillians on their own pick.
-Brazil definitely showed a strong performance this week, and I cannot wait to .
+Brazil definitely showed a strong performance this week, and I cannot wait to see their performance next week.

 --------